istio/istio.io/content/docs/setup/kubernetes/upgrade/index.md

 If you installed Istio using [Helm and Tiller](/docs/setup/kubernetes/install/helm/#option-2-install-with-helm-and-tiller-via-helm-install), the preferred upgrade option is to let Helm take care of the upgrade:

-1. To keep updated all the Istio [Custom Resource Definitions](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/#customresourcedefinitions) (CRDs), you must upgrade the `istio-init` chart.
-If the chart doesn't exist you must install the new release.
+1. Upgrade the `istio-init` chart to update all the Istio [Custom Resource Definitions](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/#customresourcedefinitions) (CRDs).

     {{< text bash >}}
     $ helm upgrade --install istio-init install/kubernetes/helm/istio-init --namespace istio-system